-The Prevention and Early Intervention Program for Psychosis (PEPP-MUHC) offers community-based, tertiary care, treatment for people between 16-35 years of age, who are experiencing a first episode of psychosis.
-Our principal goal is to provide our patients and their families with quick and easy access to treatment; to reduce delay in initiating treatment and to promote early integration into their respective roles.
+The Prevention and Early Intervention Program for Psychosis (PEPP-MUHC) offers community-based treatment for people between 17-35 years of age, who are experiencing a first episode of psychosis.
+Our principal goal is to provide our patients and their families with quick and easy access to treatment; to reduce delay in initiating treatment and to promote early return to optimal functioning.

-The PEPP- MUHC accepts referrals from the community (consumers, families, health care professionals, schools), who are living in our catchment area.
-We follow patients for up to 2 years, and then refer them on to either first or second line services for further follow up and treatment.
+The PEPP- MUHC accepts referrals from the community (consumers, families, health care professionals, schools), who are living within a close proximity to MUHC.
+We follow patients for 2 years, and then refer them to either first- or second-line services for further follow up and treatment.

-The screening clinician will respond to the patient or referral source within 5 working days and in most cases within 3 days.
+The screening clinician will respond to the patient or referral source within 5 working days.
 If there is any indication that the person may be experiencing psychotic symptoms, a screening interview will be offered.

 - Community-based case management; integrated approach; outreach; rapid response; continuous case review